asamy/ksm/README.md

 											   verification),
       we also need to catch RW access to the page and then switch the EPTP appropriately according to the access.
 In that case we switch over to `EPTP_RWHOOK` to allow RW access only!
 	The third pointer is used for when we need to call the original function.
+The third pointer has execute only access rights to the page with the sane page frame number.

 ## Enabling certain features / tests

 You can define one or more of the following:

-- `RUN_TEST` - Runs a small MmMapIoSpace shadow hook test.
+- `EPAGE_HOOK` - Enables executable page shadow hook (hooks MmMapIoSpace as an example, see `main.c`)
 - `ENABLE_PML` - Enables Page Modification Log if supported.
 - `EMULATE_VMFUNC` - Forces emulation of VMFUNC even if CPU supports it.
 - `EPT_SUPPRESS_VE` - Force suppress VE bit in EPT.